k-wheeler/k-wheeler.github.io/_pages/about.md

 ---

-I started a NOAA Climate and Global Change Postdoctoral Fellowship September of 2022 working with Dr. Cesar Terrer at MIT after finishing a PhD in Earth and Environment from Boston University.
+I started a NOAA Climate and Global Change Postdoctoral Fellowship September of 2022 working with Dr. Cesar Terrer at the Massachusetts Institute of Technology after finishing a PhD in Earth and Environment from Boston University.

 This website is currently still being built.